Queen Elizabeth Grammar School, Wakefield: Facilities

 In 1854 QEGS moved to its present site in Northgate, Wakefield, into premises designed by the architect Richard Lane and formerly occupied by the West Riding Proprietary School.
 The attached Junior school for boys aged 7 to 11 was founded in 1910.

-A new building (Savile Building) was opened in 2005 by Ted Wragg, the famous educationalist, who taught at the school in the early 1960s.
-The new building provides a new 6th form centre, English department, state-of-the-art theatre and Learning Resources Centre for the pupils of QEGS.
+The Savile Building was opened in 2005 by Ted Wragg, the educationalist, who had taught at the school in the early 1960s.
+The new building provides a 6th form centre, English department, theatre, and Learning Resources Centre for the pupils of QEGS.